 Battery Tealight Candles or Battery Fairy Lights.

 One of the most important things for increasing the levels of oxytocin a birthing women is producing is to keep the lights low.
 Bright lights can make women too aware of their surroundings and the possibility of being observed which can stimulate the production of adrenalin -oxytocin’s natural enemy.
-Even when we’re at a birth without our bag we will help women to find a nice quite spot to labour with low lights.
+Even when we’re at a birth without our bag we will help women to find a nice quiet spot to labour with low lights.
 The added benefit of the tea lights or fairy lights is they have a soft comforting light that we naturally associate with warm cosy evenings with our loved ones which helps women feel safe and produce more of the lovely oxytocin.

 Women in labour need to keep hydrated, their bodies are doing really hard work and when we exercise we need to stay hydrated to keep our muscles working well.
 But when a woman is following her body’s cues to find the best position to stay comfortable she may not be in a great position for sitting back and drinking from a cup or bottle.
 Also taking small regular sips of water is often easier than trying to take a big drink.
 One frequent task doulas take on is holding the water and popping the straw in the right place to help the birthing woman stay hydrated without having her natural rhythm disrupted.